crflynn/fbm/README.rst

 increments, or fGn.
 The ``times()`` method returns a length ``n+1`` array of times corresponding to the fBm realizations.

+The ``n`` and ``hurst`` parameters are required.
+The ``length`` parameter defaults to 1 and ``method`` defaults to ``'daviesharte'``.

 For simulating multiple realizations use the FBM class provided as above.
+Some intermediate values are cached for repeated simulation.

-For one-off samples of fBm or fGn there are also functions available which handle the FBM object themselves:
+For one-off samples of fBm or fGn there are separate functions available:

 .. code-block:: python